jergason/blorg/_drafts/learning-goals-and-metacognition.md

 actually learn much better when you make mistakes as part of learning, and you learn worse when you try to avoid mistakes.

-Because science is neat, there is experimental evidence demonstrating this.
+Because science is swell, there is experimental evidence demonstrating this.
 Here is one experiment.
 The task is to memorize a list of word pairs.
 Dolphin - mammal, Arby's® - heavenly, Jamison - sellout, etc. In one group, they are shown the word pairs for 13 seconds and told to study them.
 In the second group, they are